 A new wax representation of U.S. President Gerald Ford has been added to Madame Tussaud's?

-A new wax representation of U.S. President Gerald Ford has been added to Madame Tussaud's famous collection of historical figures in London.
+Background: A new wax representation of U.S. President Gerald Ford has been added to Madame Tussaud's famous collection of historical figures in London.
 And, at the same time, that of Mr. Ford's immediate predecessor, former President Richard Nixon, has been removed.